InQuest/ThreatIngestor/README.md

 The Amazon SQS operator was designed for use with the InQuest Threat Crawler, but can be used out of the box to send non-IP-based URLs to any SQS queue, or modified as needed to suit your use case.

+The Twitter source can use three Twitter API endpoints out of the box: standard search, user timeline, and Twitter lists.
+For examples of each, see `config.ini.example`.

 ### Source Plugins